VertexStudio/rosbag_msgs/mcp_server/src/descriptions/info.md

-# Bag Info Tool
+# Info Tool

-Inspects ROS bag file structure and metadata, similar to the `rosbag info` command.
+Inspects ROS bag file structure and metadata, equivalent to the CLI `info` command and similar to `rosbag info`.

 ## Parameters
 - **bag**: Path to the ROS bag file (.bag extension)